dancornutt/Porsche944/07K_Swap.md

   <img src="https://lh3.googleusercontent.com/pw/AM-JKLWOjUit0CkQeU-JUN8iPu8qsVcEf71RXemidwCuGrlsemiu8iB0BvUN1PkTXPu1APmtjDRg_xTPsj2lNLqKEZrlTccaM1yyfkkq2h_VZGiJQRGmvwpmtCA56k26Rcc-UO_OezEQF8RURnimI-n9LS4n=w1224-h1630-no?authuser=0" alt="944 As Purchases" width="300"/>
 </div>

-Getting the 07k in a 944 is fairly straightfoward thanks to those who pioneered it.
+Getting the 07k in a 944 is fairly straightforward thanks to those who pioneered it.
 You'll need the Boost Brothers Garage (BBG) Kit and some other items but there is no major cutting or fabrication needed other than the exhaust and intake plumbing.

 Our swap car as seen above is pretty gutted, the engine had been in a fire and also sat in the elements which rusted out the cylinder walls.